Iowa Highway 13: Route description

-Iowa Highway 13 begins at U.S. 30 southeast of Cedar Rapids in an overlap with US 151 at a freeway interchange just east of the Cedar River.
+Iowa Highway 13 begins in Linn County at U.S. 30 southeast of Cedar Rapids in an overlap with US 151 at a freeway interchange just east of the Cedar River.
 They go north as a divided highway through Bertram.
 They intersect Iowa Highway 100 at Marion and then separates from U.S. 151 in Marion as well.
 It continues north from Marion to Central City, where the divided highway ends.
-It goes north to Coggon, then turns east briefly before turning north again to go through Ryan.
+It goes north to Coggon, then turns east briefly before turning north to enter Delaware County and go through Ryan.
 After passing through Ryan, it goes north to Manchester, where it intersects US 20.
-It continues north through Manchester and intersects Iowa 3.
+It continues north through Manchester and intersects Iowa 3 at the southern border of Clayton County west of Edgewood.
 It overlaps Iowa 3 and goes northwest into Strawberry Point, where they separate.
 Iowa 13 then turns northeast and intersects Iowa 56 southwest of Elkader.
 After running along the eastern edge of Elkader, it then intersects Iowa 128.
 It then continues northeast and ends at US 52 near Farmersburg.